opencog/atomspace-dht/README.md

 Real-world data sets are often larger than the amount of RAM available on a single machine; therefore, data processing algos have to be carefully designed to fetch only that data which is needed at the moment.
-Currently, this means using the PostgreSQL backend, which is the only stable, time-tested backend currently available for the AtomSpace.
+Currently, this means using the PostgreSQL (PG) backend, which is the only stable, time-tested backend currently available for the AtomSpace.
 It works great! ... but: